donhenton/udemy-docker/spring-boot-redis/README.md

 docker inspect <sha> | grep IP

 ## Docker Compose
-* dd.sh illustrates docker compose for the redis server and the boot client
+* dup.sh illustrates docker compose for the redis server and the boot client startup
-* build is down prior to docker compose command
+* build is done prior to docker compose command
 * the env variable issue is set in the docker-compose.yml file
 * the volumes command in the docker-compose file maps the docs folder to app folder inside the container
+* ddown.sh will bring the containers down and delete them, also removes any volume mappings